SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

   - Nested states are a bad idea for these guys.
 There's a way to `forceUpdate` the component but that feels like fighting the framework

 - Experiment --> Run Scenario of deep objects in redux

+## Testing

+- Jest can be run in `watch` mode like webpack. `--watch` is the switch.
+  - If this is a script command in package.json, this can be run like this. `yarn run <testFile> -- --watch` (`run` can be ignored, its aliased by jest) the preceding `--` means everything before this is a part of `yarn` (for older versions, newer versions just forward it to scripts directly)
+  - `expect.any()` good for testing the type of value but not the exact value.
+Eg: `id` chnages everytime a test runs